danbev/learning-ai/notes/llama.md

 The `pos` is the position of the tokens in the sequence.

 ### Key-Value Cache
-This section tries to explain the key-value cache used in the llama2 architecture.
+This section tries to explain the key-value cache used in the llama 2 architecture.
 This is the caching of the key and value matrices that are used in the attention architecture.